kuttaineh/vid-dl/README.md

 [yt-dlp](https://github.com/yt-dlp/yt-dlp#readme) is a tool enabling you to locally store a backup copy of a video from a [wide variety](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) of video sharing sites, not just YouTube.

 ### How do I do that?
 Through yt-dlp - an open source command line software tool you are free to use, examine, extend, and share with others.
-Command line means you’ll have to use [Terminal](https://support.apple.com/guide/terminal/welcome/mac), unless you use a GUI front-end.
+Command line means you’ll have to use [Terminal](https://support.apple.com/guide/terminal/welcome/mac), unless you utilize a GUI front-end.

 ## Install:
 [Open a Terminal](https://search.brave.com/search?q=how+to+open+terminal+on+mac):

-Copy each line, paste it into the terminal, and press return after pasting each of the individual following three lines:
+Copy each line.
+Paste each into the terminal; and press return after pasting each of the individual following three lines:
 ```
 mkdir -p ~/.local/bin/
 ```